-ISPs and accompanying field journal must be handed in by the semester deadline.
-Students are expected to be self-motivated and diligent in their research, and they are expected to conduct themselves in a mature and professional manner.
+ISPs and multimedia projects must be handed in by the semester deadline.
+Students are expected to be self-motivated and diligent in their production work and research, and they are expected to conduct themselves in a mature and professional manner.